luigibertaco/luigibertaco/README.md

 Currently working and living in Sydney, Australia. 🇦🇺 (#WFH 🏡)

-Since 2019, most of my time is well invested at [Q-CTRL](https://q-ctrl.com) writting Python 🐍 code as a Senior Back-end Engineer.
+Since 2019, most of my time is well invested at [Q-CTRL](https://q-ctrl.com) writing Python 🐍 code as a Senior Back-end Engineer.

 Before 🐍 python (❤️ my favorite language) I worked with PHP, NodeJS, AngularJS, Genexus, Oracle (PL/SQL) and some Java.